gulkullu/P2PRentalCarApp/README.md

 - Step 7: Deploy your application on developer org using to showcase your app within your team.

-- Step 8: Prepeare your presentation on 28th July 2023 at 8 PM
+- Step 8: Prepeare your presentation on 3th November 2023 at 8 PM

   [Table of Contents](#table-of-contents)